China steps up tech scrutiny with rules over unfair competition, critical data - Up News Info

 Article content

-The State Council said any purchases of internet products and services that may affect national security by operators should go through security scrutiny.
+The State Council said operators must conduct security inspections and risk assessments once a year, and should give priority to purchasing “secure and credible network products and services,” marking an elaboration on the landmark Cybersecurity Law that passed in 2017.

 The Chinese government has also taken ownership stakes in the domestic entities of social media giants ByteDance and Weibo , Reuters reported on Tuesday citing corporate filings.
-(Reporting by Josh Horwitz and Brenda Goh in Shanghai, Yingzhi Yang in Beijing; Editing by Lincoln Feast.)
+(Reporting by Josh Horwitz and Brenda Goh in Shanghai, Yingzhi Yang in Beijing; editing by Lincoln Feast and Jason Neely)

 Advertisement